 Abstracts (300 words max.) for scholarly proposals, creative writing, films, and short performances (dance, music, or theatric) should be sent as e-mail attachments to Dr. Shane Rasmussen, email@example.com.
 Presentations should run no longer than 15 minutes.
 Briefly detail the audio / visual tools (laptop, projection screen, data projector, DVD player, etc.) or space (the stage in the Magale Recital Hall will be provided for short performances) your presentation will require, if any.

 Please include a separate cover page with your name, affiliation, mailing and e-mail address, and the title of your presentation.
 E-mails should be entitled: Louisiana Studies Conference Submission.
 We will send an e-mail acknowledgement of having received each abstract within one week of having received it.
 If you do not receive an acknowledgment, please resend your submission as we may not have received it.
-The deadline for submissions is June 1, 2020.
-Accepted presenters will be notified via e-mail by June 15, 2020 if not before.
+The deadline for submissions has been extended to July 1, 2020.
+Accepted presenters will be notified via e-mail by July 15, 2020 if not before.